dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 -   Through the mailbox interface following information may be passed:

-    -   Source address pointer & Address space Identifier for the source address.
+    -   Source address pointer & address space identifier for the source address.

-    -   Destination address pointer & Address space Identifier of the destination address.
+    -   Destination address pointer & address space identifier of the destination address.

     -   Size of the data object to be moved.